coderefinery/TTT4HPC_parallel_workflows/content/parallelization/concepts.md

 # Concepts

-## Embarassingly parallel code
+## Embarrassingly parallel code

-Embarassingly parallel code is code that essentially runs the same functionality for a large variety of input parameters, where each step does not depend on anything other than the input data.
+Embarrassingly parallel code is code that essentially runs the same functionality for a large variety of input parameters, where each step does not depend on anything other than the input data.
-Here are two types of situations in pseudo-code that show embarassinlgy parallel execution:
+Here are two types of situations in pseudo-code that show embarrassinlgy parallel execution:

 ```python
 data = load_and_preprocess_data